serverlessworkflow/specification/specification.md

 }
 ```

-Expression functions must declare their `type` parameter to be "expression".
+Expression functions must declare their `type` parameter to be `expression`.

+Note that the used function definition type in this case must be `expression` .
+If the referenced function definition type is `rest` (default), this should be regarded as
+an error during parsing of the workflow definition.

 For more information about functions, reference the [Functions definitions](#Function-Definition) section.